OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

     * **Function** - A value _Should_ be selected from the dropdown that aligns with the service purpose.
     * If additional connect points are needed for a service, the _Connect point_ "+" button will allow additional entries.
     * **Not Recommended** - Addition operations provided by a service can be documented by clicking on the _Contains Operation_ "+" button.
-        * EMA guidance states that there should be one metadata entry for each service type.
+        * EMA guidance states that there _Should_ be one metadata entry for each service type.

 ## Contacts
 This tab is used to capture:
-* Resource Contacts - Information about parties that have some responsibility to the resource described in the metadata.
+* **Resource Contacts** - Information about parties that have some responsibility to the resource described in the metadata.
-* Metadata Contacts - Information about parties that have some responsibility to the metadata record describing the resource.
+* **Metadata Contacts** - Information about parties that have some responsibility to the metadata record describing the resource.

 ### **Search for contact** tool guidance
 This tool allows contacts to be selected from a list maintained by your administrator.
 This improves consistency, searchability, correctness and eases population of responsible party information.